 Quarrying is the process of removing rock, sand, gravel or other minerals from the ground in order to use them to produce materials for construction or other uses.
-So, a quarry is any such working on the surface of the earth where minerals are extracted but quarries are also known by other names around the world: 'surface mine', ‘pit’, 'open pit' or 'opencast mine'.
+So, a quarry is any such working on the surface of the earth where minerals are extracted.
+Quarries are also known by other names around the world: 'surface mine', ‘pit’, 'open pit' or 'opencast mine'.
+Within the UK, the largest quantity of mineral extracted by quarrying is used for construction and known as "aggregates".

 The term 'quarrying' is often associated with a place where natural stone is extracted to produce building stone or dimension stone and the name is thought to be derived from the latin 'quadraria' which described such a place.